Photography The Shapeshifter

 The ‘mental image’ of course has been experimented further and quite physically outside the frame through Guy’s images.
 What fascinates me is the endless limitation that this technique could unfold.
 Similar to the endless vortex that can be created when lining ups mirrors at a certain angle.

 Guy has also made use of mirrors in his practice…

-Relating to my project, I wanted to use a handheld mirror in my practice, these images above are giving me additional ideas of how I can use both mirrors and multiple frames with in one image, accompanied through layering and editing, which brings me to my new characteristic…
+Relating to my project, I wanted to use a handheld mirror in my practice, these images above are giving me additional ideas of how I can use both mirrors and multiple frames with in one image, accompanied through layering and editing to capture multiple compositions in one image.

 Can I add any new ones?